- B.A. New York University

 Prior to law school, Robert was a journalist who worked as a staff writer for The Bergen Record where he was principally involved in covering news stories on a range of topics including crime, politics, education and the environment.
 Robert has also been published in Newsday, the New York Daily News.

-– Jim, a New York business owner
+– Benito, a New Jersey business owner